everbright152/OCR-EvalSuite/README.md

 # PolyOCR-Bench

-PolyOCR-Bench is a multilingual OCR benchmarking framework for comparing different OCR engines, both traditional and transformer-based across languages, scripts, and document conditions.
+PolyOCR-Bench is a multilingual OCR benchmarking and evaluation framework designed to compare traditional OCR engines and transformer-based document recognition models across different languages, scripts, image qualities, and document conditions.

-The framework supports evaluating multiple models out-of-the-box and generates unified CSV/JSON reports alongside performance and accuracy comparison plots.
+The goal of this project is to support OCR/HTR cascade tuning for real-world document intelligence pipelines.
+Given a dataset of document images and ground-truth text, PolyOCR-Bench evaluates multiple OCR engines, measures accuracy and performance, tests robustness under degraded document conditions, and exports unified reports for model comparison.

+This framework is especially useful for teams building document-AI systems where OCR quality directly affects downstream search, retrieval, citations, structured extraction, and knowledge infrastructure.

+## Project Purpose

+Real-world OCR is rarely solved by a single model.
+Different engines perform better depending on language, script, handwriting quality, scan resolution, noise, layout, and document type.

+PolyOCR-Bench helps answer questions such as:

+Which OCR engine performs best for a specific language or script?
+Which model is most robust under noisy, blurred, rotated, or compressed images?
+Which OCR engine offers the best accuracy vs. speed tradeoff?
+How much does performance degrade under real-world document corruption?
+Which OCR engine should be used as the first step, fallback, or specialty model in an OCR/HTR cascade?

+---

 ## Supported Engines